adrian/upm-swing/README.txt

 Universal Password Manager
 --------------------------
 UPM is a cross platform password manager.
-Over the years I've used a number of different password managers but I never quite found one that gave me everything I needed.
-At work I use MS Windows but at home I use a Mac.
-What I wanted was a password manager that would run on both platforms and share the same password database.
-Version 1.0 of UPM satisfies the first of these requirements.
-I'm hoping that another release soon after will fulfil the second.
+It's three strongest features are...
+ * it's simplicity
+ * the fact that you can run it on Windows, Mac OS X & Linux
+ * database sharing

+The database sharing feature is particularly useful.
+It allows you to access your database from many machines and not have to worry about keeping several databases in sync.

 Features
 --------
 .Small, fast and lean
-.Written in Java and utilises Swing for the GUI .Windows and Mac OS X native feeling versions available .Fast Account searching
+.Shared Password Database (so that the same database can be used from many machines) .Written in Java and utilises Swing for the GUI .Windows and Mac OS X native feeling versions available .Fast Account searching